Pakol: Chitrali pakol

 The Chitrali pakol is worn by the Chitral Scouts of Northern Pakistan.
 It is white, has a markhor insignia, and dons a peacock feather.
 It is considered a sign of dignity and honour amongst the Chitrali community and they usually present it to famous guests.
 This style of pakol is unique to the region.
-Princess Diana, Kate Middleton and Prince William wore it during their visits to Pakistan.
+Diana, Princess of Wales, Catherine, Duchess of Cambridge and Prince William, Duke of Cambridge wore it during their visits to Pakistan.

 Twisted pakol

 The twisted pakol is another variant of the pakol; it has two layers and the rims are twisted.
 It is made with pure wool and comes in different colours and sizes.
-Twisted pakols are common in the Pakistani province of Khyber Pakhtunkhwa, Afghanistan and the Indian union territory of Jammu & Kashmir.
+Twisted pakols are common in the Pakistani province of Khyber Pakhtunkhwa, Afghanistan and the Indian union territory of Jammu and Kashmir.
 They are lighter in weight and can be adjusted more easily than traditional ones.

-Waziristan pakol

-Worn in Waziristan, this type of pakol is usually and almost uniquely worn by the Pashtuns of Waziristan such as the Mahsud, Dawar, and Wazir tribes.
-The stark difference between the Waziristan pakol, and the regular pakol, is that it is larger in size, and the edges are curved ridges.
-It is unique to the Waziristan regions and is also made out of pure wool, available in different colours, just like the traditional pakol.
-It is also worn by Kin Pashtun tribes across the border in Afghanistan in Paktia and Khost provinces; usually they are also decorated with flowers, Unlike the Chitralis who decorate it with feathers.
-It is considered a common men's headwear.